FourthBrain/step-by-step-nlp-dialogpt-chatbot/README.md

 ## Part 4: Deploying DialoGPT in the Cloud
 [![DialoGPTRunningOnGCP (Time 0_03_29;04)](https://user-images.githubusercontent.com/72572922/142128920-2fd5646d-03a1-4c03-a3eb-0848e1a10f7b.png)](https://youtu.be/jPfQv8hh_pw)

 # Shoutouts
-Big ups to Hugging Face for their awesome repo of models and streamlining all things SOTA ML modeling; check out DialoGPT-medium [here](https://huggingface.co/microsoft/DialoGPT-medium)
+Big ups to Hugging Face for their awesome repo of models and streamlining all things SOTA ML modeling; you can check out DialoGPT-medium [here](https://huggingface.co/microsoft/DialoGPT-medium)

 Thanks to [bhargavramdr](https://github.com/bhargavramdr) for the [right chatbot UI](https://github.com/bhargavramdr/Gotham-chatbot) at the right time.
 Happy Halloween 2021!